-Family Care Navigator is FCA’s online directory of resources for caregivers in all 50 states.
-Includes resources for older or disabled adults living at home or in a residential facility, and information on government health and disability programs, legal resources, disease-specific organizations and more. www.caregiver.org/family-care-navigator
+Services by State is FCA’s online directory of resources for caregivers in all 50 states.
+Includes resources for older or disabled adults living at home or in a residential facility, and information on government health and disability programs, legal resources, disease-specific organizations and more. https://www.caregiver.org/connecting-caregivers/services-by-state/

 The FCA Fact Sheet Home Away from Home: Relocating Your Parents offers information on a range of housing options when your parent can no longer live independently.